 Field-hunting tip

-Look in granite pegmatites country — that is the host setting where lun'okite typically forms.
+Look in granite pegmatites country, the host setting where lun'okite typically forms.
 If you start seeing tueite, lithiophilite, apatite in float, you are in the right ground.
 Field specimens usually show a prismatic crystals, radial aggregates habit, so train your eye for that shape before scanning the outcrop.